LeanneLibGriff/nine-repro/Step8CompSecurity.md

 ### Beginner
 1. Use strong passwords
 2. Encrpyt your computer's hard drive.
+3. Avoid unsecure wifi.
+If it's available, Eduroam is a better option than free wifi/cafe wifi

 #### How to create strong passwords
  * Make your password unique for each of your important accounts.